aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 [OneLogin open source SAML toolkit](https://developers.onelogin.com/saml/python) to implement a secure SAML backend.

 ### Dynamic creation of Studio user profiles
 The solution automatically creates Studio user profiles for each combination _User-Team_, as soon as the SSO sign-in process requests a presigned URL.
-The creation of a user profile is based on the configured metadata in the [SAM template](./template.yaml):
+The creation of a user profile is based on the configured metadata in the [AWS SAM template](./template.yaml):
 ```yaml
 Metadata:
   Team1: